OneMoreSummer/academic-kickstart/content/post/the-underdog-hypothesis-part-2/index.md

 Select 3 more Q4

 \* This doesn't have to be a strict quota each year or selection point.
-It could be a Rolling Average Over 5 Years to allwo for some flexibility in the system.
+It could be a Rolling Average Over 5 Years to allow for some flexibility in the system.
 But it does need to be strictly enforced by NGBs.

 **Would we lose the Underdog Effect?**